AzinShr/Clique-dwave/README.md

 This code aims to find the largest clique in a random graph using a D-Wave quantum computer.
 Here's an explanation of each step:

-First we need to define the Hamiltonian:
+First, we need to define the Hamiltonian:

 $$ H = H_A + H_B + H_C $$